-Simply put your video through Riverside’s Magic Editor, select ‘Transcribe Audio’, and it will automatically transcribe your video and generate an SRT file (SubRip Subtitle File), that contains all of the subtitle or caption data.
+Simply select the video you'd like to transcribe, and from the three-dotted menu, select 'Generate transcription for all tracks' and it will automatically transcribe your video and generate an SRT file (SubRip Subtitle File), that contains all of the subtitle or caption data.
 From there, you can download the file and add it to your video.

 Note: if you prefer, you can export your transcription as a .txt file with Riverside.fm